-- I. 9.1 THE OFFICIAL LANGUAGE(s) OF THE EVENT SHALL BE ENGLISH.
-IN ALL INTERPRETATIONS THE ENGLISH LANGUAGE VERSION SHALL PREVAIL. - I. 9.2 Printed materials (e.g. Task Data, Meteorological information etc) shall be in English.
+- I. 9.1 THE OFFICIAL LANGUAGE(S) OF THE EVENT SHALL BE ENGLISH AND SLOVENE.
+IN ALL INTERPRETATIONS THE ENGLISH LANGUAGE VERSION SHALL PREVAIL. - I. 9.2 Printed material (e.g. Task Data, Meteorological information etc) shall be in English and may additionally be in Slovene.
 The language used verbally during briefings shall be English. - I.9.3 In the rules the masculine form is used as a standard.
 Wherever you find the masculine form, it is implied that the feminine form is included.